Top scholar DVC: A train station

-Christopher used the Auckland District Council website to explore the history of the area and the development of the train station over time.
+Christopher used the Auckland Council website to explore the history of the area and the development of the train station over time.
 The website has the requirements for building a train station, topographic maps, and aerial photos showing the geography and history of the area.

 He used architecture and design books at school to get ideas for his work.
 He also got inspiration from the surrounding landscapes such as the Orakei basin volcano and its associated rock forms.

 Christopher based the shape of his final design on the shape of the Purewa tunnel that was made by brute force engineering in 1926.

 "... to include more of a volcanic aspect to the building I have increased the height of the building to create more of a volcanic styling."Christopher Dirks

 Developing digital fluency